ehcastroh/Pardigm-RiskEx/README.md

 ## Start Here:
 Python was used for all data gathering, cleaning, and modeling purposes.

 Multiple python notebooks (Jupyter) were written in order to carry out project.
-To execute our procedure execute the following as stated:
+To execute our procedure follow the following in order:

 1) Scrapping (in order):